Sun-flowerSamurai/2-PegSolitaire/README.md

 ## Assignment

-This assignment consists of TODO programming exercises.
+This assignment consists of ten programming exercises.

-In the TODO programming exercises, you must explicitly add a type declaration to every function you define in Haskell and add Haddock documentation.
-As part of these TODO programming exercises, you also have to write tests in [`test/Spec.hs`](test/Spec.hs) for each function we ask of you to define.
+In the ten programming exercises, you must explicitly add a type declaration to every function you define in Haskell and add Haddock documentation.
+As part of these ten programming exercises, you also have to write tests in [`test/Spec.hs`](test/Spec.hs) for each function we ask of you to define.

 ### Split over two weeks